-Shadow was spotted outside a mosque eating rice that had been put out for the birds and when he moved was limping badly, only using three legs.
+Driving home from the school run, we spotted him outside a mosque eating rice that had been put out for the birds.
+When he moved we noticed he was limping badly and only really using three legs.
 It was obvious he was struggling and did not belong on the streets, especially as when he was approached he didn’t run away, just laid beside us and wanted a stroke.

-On a visit to the vet we discovered he had broken both his leg and tail, they had since healed but there is muscle wastage on the injured side as he doesn’t fully weight bear, he remembers the pain.
+A visit to the vet discovered he had broken both his leg and tail, they had since healed but there is muscle wastage on the injured side as he doesn’t fully weight bear on the leg.
+His tail also feels really “wiggly” when stroked due to the breaks.
 He was only between 2-3 months old when rescued, so had an awful start in life.
 We will never know how he got his injuries or when he was dumped on the streets, all we know is it astoundingly hasn’t affected his trust in humans, he is a really sweet boy.

-Shadow is now doing amazingly, he can jump kitchen counter height and is getting stronger daily; he does still walk with a slight limp but the vet believes with time he should fully recover.
-He can run really fast (which he does a lot) and flies up the stairs; when he is running he now uses the leg correctly, forgetting the past pain.
-It is believed he is a Norwegian Forest / Bengal mix; so he will be a big cat when fully grown.
+Shadow is now doing really well, he can jump to bed height and is getting stronger daily, he does still walk with a limp which might never go but he can run really fast (which he does a lot) and flies up the stairs; when he is running he now uses the leg correctly, forgetting the past pain, so is slowly building up his muscle.
+The vet believes he is a Maine Coon / Bengal/Arabian Mau mix – his coat is soo soft.

 We would love to keep him but our older cats are not impressed.
-Shadow loves to play and chases everything that moves (our poor older cats and sometimes your ankles if he is bored).
-Very importantly, if you don’t have another playful cat, you will need to play with him – throwing balls, a toy on a stick etc. Obviously, he is a kitten so play is normal behaviour but with Shadow, that urge to chase is strong, probably his Bengal roots.
-He is very affectionate and loves to be with you, he isn’t a lap cat but will want to sit beside you, he is called Shadow because he literally follows me everywhere.
+Shadow loves to play and chases everything that moves – our poor older cats and don’t you dare move your toes in bed under the duvet, his favourite thing is to jump on them, which actually gets a bit painful!
+Very importantly, if you don’t have another playful cat, you will need to play with him – throwing balls, a toy on a stick etc. Obviously, he is a kitten so play is normal behaviour but with Shadow, that urge to chase and pounce is strong, probably his Bengal roots.
+He is very affectionate and loves to be with you, he is called Shadow because he literally follows me everywhere.